 Acknowledgments

-The first author extends his sincere gratitude for all the invaluable support of research and practice in the field of congenital cardiology, particulary to the Deutsche Herzstiftung e.V., Deutsche Rentenversicherung-Rheinland, Herzkind e.V., and the Gesellschaft für Prävention e.V.
-(GPeV), the Manfred-Roth-Stiftung and the Dr. Axe-Stiftung.
+The first author extends his sincere gratitude for all the invaluable support of research and practice in the field of congenital cardiology, particulary to the Deutsche Herzstiftung e.V., Deutsche Rentenversicherung-Rheinland, Herzkind e.V., the Gesellschaft für Prävention e.V.
+(GPeV), the Manfred-Roth-Stiftung, and the Dr. Axe-Stiftung.
+We explicitly thank Dr. Claudia S. Copeland for the professional editing of the final draft of the manuscript.

 Funding: This work was funded in part by “Janssen-Cilag GmbH”.